daphne-eu/daphne/doc/development/EnablingInPlaceUpdates.md

 }
 ```

 This is just an example.
 The decision on how to use one of the operands depends heavily on the nature of the kernel and its functionality.
-You need to consider the employed algorithm, as it must also support the in-place semantic.
+You also need to consider the employed algorithm, as it must also support the in-place semantic.

 ## Special Notes